-- Summary and analysis of major developments December 20 2019 – January 2020 by Elena Collinson and James Laurenceson.
+- Summary and analysis of major developments in March 2020 by Elena Collinson and James Laurenceson.

-- Perspectives: ‘Australia-China: The year ahead’ by Dr Geoff Raby AO.
-Perspectives is UTS:ACRI's new monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.
+- Perspectives: ‘What a virus teaches us about China-US relations’ by Professor Tao Xie.
+Perspectives is UTS:ACRI's monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.

-SUMMARY AND ANALYSIS OF MAJOR DEVELOPMENTS DECEMBER 20 2019 - JANUARY 2020
+SUMMARY AND ANALYSIS OF MAJOR DEVELOPMENTS IN MARCH 2020

-Note: This article appeared in The Australian Financial Review on September 25 2019.
+Note: This article appeared in the print edition of The Australian Financial Review on February 20 2020.